zodiacg/awesome.rc/vicious/README.md

 Supported platforms: Linux (required tools: `hddtemp`, `curl`).

 - Arguments:
-  * takes the hddtemp listening port as an argument, or defaults to port 7634
+  * Takes the hddtemp listening port as an argument, or defaults to port 7634
 - Returns:
-  * returns a table with string keys, using hard drives as a base: `{/dev/sda}` and `{/dev/sdc}` for example
+  * Returns a table with string keys, using hard drives as a base: `{/dev/sda}` and `{/dev/sdc}` for example

 **vicious.widgets.mbox**